Suspect in custody after shooting at New Hampshire church, police say

 Authorities responded to the New England Pentecostal Church shortly after 10 a.m., Roark said.

-Roark said "more than one person" was shot, but he said he could not discuss the exact number of injuries, the extent of those injuries, or whether anybody was killed.
+Roark said "more than one person" was shot, but he said he could not discuss the exact number of injuries or the extent of those injuries.
 He did not identify the suspect or give a motive.

+Hillsborough County Attorney Michael Conlon tells CNN affiliate WMUR there are no fatalities in the shooting.

 Local and state authorities, including the New Hampshire State Police and representatives from the state Attorney General's Office, are on the scene, Roark said.